 I look at the lap and see if I reached the prescribed goal for the interval.
 For steady-state efforts I want my power output to be smooth.
 For punchy intervals, I want to make sure that I hit the target power from the first to the last surge and keep the right intensity during recovery periods.
 By looking at the intervals you can even compare peak power values from this year’s intervals to last year’s intervals and track progress.

 In the next step, I look at two more metrics: Training Stress Score (TSS) and Intensity Factor (IF).

 TSS and IF are two other important metrics to refer to when analyzing a training ride.
 But the most important requirement for all these numbers, to be useful and accurate, is to set up your FTP correctly in Training Peaks.

 To do that you go to settings – zones – power zones and then type in your FTP.
-If you don’t know what FTP is check out my article on what FTP is.
+If you don’t know what FTP is check out my article.

 Talking metrics IF tells you how hard your ride was.
 This is done by dividing Normalized Power by FTP.
 If you ride at your FTP, your IF would be 1.
 If you ride above FTP, your IF would be higher than 1.
 And if you ride below FTP, IF would be below 1.

 IF gives you a good estimate of how intense your ride was.
 My IF was 0.72 for that day, which is typical for a long endurance ride with steady-state efforts.
 Shorter interval rides would have a higher IF value because they are just that: More intense.
 As IF is relative to your FTP it represents your ability.
 72% percent of FTP gives me a good idea of how hard I went.

 But the intensity is only one part of the equation.
 The other part is duration.
 And here TSS comes into play.